GenesisAnalyst/GenesisAnalyst/README.md

 - 🤔 I hope to find some mentorship and guidance in the Data Field.
 - 📫 How to reach me: Email or message me on LinkedIn.

-⚡ Fun fact: I embarked on this self-learning journey in Data Analytics with the Data Analytics Bootcamp with @AlexTheAnalyst.
+⚡ Fun fact: I embarked on this self-learning journey in Data Analytics by watching a series of videos on YouTube of Data Analytics Bootcamp with @AlexTheAnalyst.
 I'm forever grateful to Alex!